fongc123/notes/Introduction to Programming with C++/Getting Started.md

 A **compiler** (e.g., gcc/g++ or VC++) translates source code from higher-level programming languages to machine code which is then run.
 This document uses the **GNU gcc/g++ compiler**.

-Invented by Danish computer scientist **Bjarne Stroustrup** in 1998, C++ is an <span style = "color:lightblue">object-oriented programming (OOP)</span> language and focuses on manipulating <span style = "color:lightblue">objects</span> to accomplish tasks.
+Invented by Danish computer scientist **Bjarne Stroustrup** in 1998, C++ is an <span style = "color:lightblue">object-oriented programming (OOP)</span> language that focuses on manipulating <span style = "color:lightblue">objects</span> to accomplish tasks.
 Compared to other programming languages, C++ is more low-level, allowing instructions to be sent directly to computer components.

 ## Installation on macOS
-We install the ==C/C++ extension== on Visual Studio Code, the relevant compiler, and prepare to build and run C++ programs.
+We install the C/C++ extension on Visual Studio Code, the relevant compiler, and prepare to build and run C++ programs.
 ### Instructions
 1. Install Visual Studio Code for macOS.
 2. Install C/C++ extension on VSCode.